-5.2 The IFRF furnace
+5.2.
+The IFRF furnace

-In this section attention will be given to the application of the SIMPLE(R) and the GCR-SIMPLE(R) methods to the IFRF furnace as given in Figure 1 (for more details see [4]).
-In order to achieve a fair comparison of the SIMPLE(R) and the GCR-SIMPLE(R) the same relaxation factors have been used for each variable.
+In this section attention will be given to the application of the SIMPLE(R) and the GCR-SIMPLE(R) methods to the IFRF furnace as given in Figure 1 (for more details see Reference [2]).
+In the model for this furnace, the combustion of natural gas is described by the conserved scalar approach to high temperature, non-premixed combustion, and the chemistry is described with a one-step global reaction.
+In order to achieve a fair comparison of the SIMPLE(R) and the GCR-SIMPLE(R), the same relaxation factors have been used for each variable.
 Notice that we can increase the value of the relaxation factors when the GCR-SIMPLE(R) method is used, which makes the method more efficient.
-The same convergence criterion is used for each method.
-The SPACE TDMA method has been used in all methods.
-The GCR-SIMPLE(R) method is used with ngcr = 3.
-In addition to this the SIMPLE(R) method uses a given velocity at the outlet, whereas in GCR-SIMPLE(R) the pressure is prescribed.
+The same convergence